influxdata/docs.influxdata.com-ARCHIVE/content/platform/integrations/kubernetes.md

 ---
-title: The InfluxData Platform and Kubernetes
+title: Integrate the InfluxData Platform with Kubernetes
 description: Deploy the TICK stack on Kubernetes and monitor Kubernetes.
 menu:
   platform:
     name: Kubernetes
-    parent: Integrations
+    parent: Integrate
 ---

 [Kubernetes](https://kubernetes.io/) is a container orchestration project that